Phobphilic/ViT-RR/README.md

 ## Installation and Usage

-You can use the determination platform directly via the Streamlit app or deploy the model locally by following these steps:
+You can use the determination platform by deploy the model locally.
+Please follow these steps:

 ### Requirements (see `requirements.txt`)